maschmit/couchplayplugin/README.md

 What this does
 --------------

-1. Provides a scala api for communicating with a couchdb server, built on play framework's async WS api
+1. Provides a scala api for communicating with a couchdb server
+2. Uses the play builtin async Ws request api (all operations are non-blocking)
+3. Create, Replace, Delete and Get operations

 Future things
 -------------